withtally/cypress-metamask/README.md

 Interacting with you MetaMask made "easy".
 (Depending on how you define "easy" of course...)

-This plugin is based on the solutions brought by [Jakub Mucha - drptbl](https://github.com/drptbl) in [Synpress](https://github.com/Synthetixio/synpress), but with a more stripped down and (this is opinionated) simpler approach.
-The goal is to build a fairly straight forward solution that you can integrate into your own testing (end-to-end) flow.
+This plugin is based on the solutions brought by [Jakub Mucha - drptbl](https://github.com/drptbl) in [Synpress](https://github.com/Synthetixio/synpress), and [Thomas Ochman](https://github.com/tochman) in [cypress-metamask](https://github.com/CraftAcademyLabs/cypress-metamask).
+The goal of this Fork is to provide a customized version focusing on Tally needs.

 ### Setup